flreuss/pythonmusic/docs/src/intro/installation.rst

 PythonMusic on Windows requires
 `Microsoft Build Tools for Visual Studio 2022 <https://visualstudio.microsoft.com/downloads/?q=build+tools>`_.

 After downloading and running the installer, select the *Desktop development with C++* package in the workloads section.
-To minimise the disk space needed for installation, you can deselect all optional features in the side bar on the right side **except the current version of the MSVC build tools** and **Windows SDK**.
+To minimise the disk space needed for installation, you can deselect all optional features in the right side bar, except the current version of the *MSVC build tools* and *Windows SDK*.
 Click on install.

 .. note::
    Windows ARM is not tested and may require additional installation steps.